osuuj/nokia-city-data-analysis/client/shared/@docs/components/team.md

 # Team Components

-This directory contains reusable components for displaying team members across the application.
+This document provides information about the reusable components for displaying team members across the application.

 ## Components